Dynamic Table Overview

 UsageAdvantagesDisadvantages

-Define scheduling in Lakehouse StudioYou can configure scheduling through a visual interface in Lakehouse Studio, refer to the task development scheduling documentation for specific configuration methods.
-Currently, the refresh interval is limited to one minute.Visual configuration, user-friendly.
-Supports scheduling dependency configuration to ensure the upstream refresh is completed before refreshing the downstream.
-Supports single-node operation monitoring, such as failure alerts, timeout alerts, etc.
+Define scheduling in Lakehouse StudioConfigure scheduling through the visual interface in Lakehouse Studio.
+See the task development and scheduling documentation for details.
+The minimum refresh interval is currently 1 minute.Visual configuration, user-friendly.
+Supports scheduling dependency configuration to ensure upstream refresh completes before refreshing downstream.
+Supports single-node run monitoring such as failure alerts and timeout alerts.

 Comparison of Dynamic Tables, Materialized Views, and Regular Views